goncalomalmeida/devices/README.md

+# Requirements
+* Java 11

 # How to build
 This app is built on Java 11 so it needs to be installed locally.

-I'm using maven as a built tool so just run the following command at the root:
+I'm using maven as a build tool so just run the following command at the root:

 ```./mvnw -q clean install -DskipTests=true```